sueszli/uwaterloos-sunshines/README.md

 -   join salary table with researcher performance table ✅

--   find correlation and visualize data from the joined table
+-   find correlation and visualize data from the joined table ✅

-    -   rename repository to sunshine list
-    -   github repository must be private
-    -   github pages website must be public (but the people shouldn't be identifiable)
-    -   visualization must be interactive